Written By: Stephen Lovely | Published: March 15, 2023

 Top 5 platforms for user satisfaction

-Notably, the top two platforms for satisfaction (HBO Max and Discovery+) will soon merge, possibly producing a new industry juggernaut.
+Notably, the top two platforms for satisfaction (Max and Discovery+) will soon merge, possibly producing a new industry juggernaut.
 Discovery+ and Crunchyroll are niche services catering to specific tastes, while Disney+ is considered indispensable for any household with children.

 Yet customer satisfaction alone doesn’t make a provider secure.
 We asked streaming to tell us which platform they’d keep if they only could have one, and they favored Netflix by a sizable margin.